Val De La O Show: Host

 At a young age, Val’s parents and siblings moved from Colorado to Hatch, New Mexico to start a family farm, which is where he was raised.
 Val De La O, short for Valentino, was born in Greeley, Colorado on May 5, 1936 to parents, Rafael De La O and Herminia Torres.
 His siblings are brother Aguinaldo (Nel), twin sisters, Belen and Sophie, and sister, Rachel.
 In 1941, Val’s parents and siblings moved to Hatch, NM to start a family farm.
 The farm provided a good supplement to their limited income.
 Val was fortunate that his parents instilled in him a strong work ethic and a belief that you could achieve anything if you worked hard enough.
 In 1954, Val graduated from Hatch Valley High School and earned a Ford Foundation scholarship to attend the University of New Mexico in Albuquerque.
-Due to his studious nature and talent, Val went on to attend Boy’s state and All State chorus and was editor of the year book.
+Due to his studious nature and talent, Val went on to attend Boy’s state and All State chorus and was editor of the yearbook.
 Unfortunately, when his father took ill, Val returned to Hatch, NM in 1956 to take over the family farm.
 Later on, he continued his studies.
-While attending UNM, Val met Calaya Trujillo, who he subsequently married in 1958.
-They were blessed with three daughters; Novela, Cristal and Carmela.
+While attending UNM, Val met Calaya Trujillo, whom he subsequently married in 1958.
+They had three daughters; Novela, Cristal and Carmela.
 Carmela is developmentally challenged and to this day, still resides in the loving care of her parents.
-As a teenager, Val always had a love for music and both he and his brother Nel were blessed with great singing voices.
+As a teenager, Val always had a love for music and both he and his brother Nel had great singing voices.
 Some of his many heroes were, El Trio Los Panchos, and through their inspiration he and his brother Nel, learned to play the guitar.
 While at UNM, Val would perform in various venues to earn pocket money.
 A few years later Val, along with his brother Nel, recorded an album of their favorite popular Mexican-Spanish songs.
 Val worked for several radio stations, including KLOS & KABQ-FM among others.